Thambikottai: Production

 The film was launched at AVM Studios on 14 December 2009.
 Prabhu, Mysskin, Jayam Ravi, Mohan Raja, Kalaipuli S. Thanu, and Prasana were present for the function.
+The film takes place in a village named Thambikottai and revolves around the happenings of the village such as building a bridge.
+As of April 2010, the film shooting was almost complete.
+Due to the delay in post-production, the film was unable to release on Diwali or New Year's Eve of 2010.

 Music

 The soundtrack was composed by D. Imman.
 All lyrics written by Viveka.